How to Say “Hello” in Portuguese: “Olá!” (plus 15 More Ways!)

 Alô – “Hello” in Portuguese (On the Phone)

-Alô, borrowed from English, means “hello” in Portuguese.
-However, it's only used in one very specific situation – you say alô? when you're answering the phone.
+Alô means “hello” in Portuguese, and it reached the language through the French allô, which in turn came from the English “hello”.
+It's only used in one very specific situation, though: you say alô? when you're answering the phone.

-You can also say alô? mid-phone-conversation on the phone if the line starts cutting out and you're having trouble hearing each other.
+You can also say alô? mid-conversation if the line starts cutting out and you're having trouble hearing each other.
 It's like saying “are you there?” or “can you hear me?”

 Tchau and Adeus – “Goodbye” in Portuguese